 The members of the Bias Response Group are charged with two distinct but related responsibilities.
 First, they constitute the College’s first-response team in dealing with reported bias incidents.
 Second, working with other appropriate individuals, offices, and organizations, they will play an educational role in helping to foster a climate of openness and inclusion on the Skidmore campus, a climate that is intolerant of harassment or discrimination directed against any member of the Skidmore community.
 Given the College’s broad educational mission, it is important that the Bias Response Team involve representatives from both academic and co-curricular programs, members of the faculty and staff, and students in its ongoing, proactive efforts to sustain of the desired campus climate.

-- Two students, one of whom will be the SGA VP of Diversity Affairs;
+- Two students, one of whom will be the SGA VP of Inclusion & Outreach;

 - Assistant Director of Human Resources for EEO and Workforce Diversity;

 - Director of Intercultural Studies or other academic leadership;